DubFriend/jquery.input/README.md

 #jquery.input
 ##A normalized interface for html input elements.

-jquery.input exposes a single interface for setting and getting the value of html inputs as well as a single interface for detecting html input value changes.
+jquery.input exposes a unified interface for interacting with html input elements.
+You can call the methods on specific input elements `$('input[name="foo"]').inputVal('bar');` groups of radio buttons or checkboxes, or non input elements that contain input elements `$('.input-container').inputVal({ name: 'bar' })`.

+##Methods

 ###inputVal
-inputVal works similarly to how jQuery's ```val``` method works.
+"inputVal" works similarly to how jQuery's ```val``` method works.

-Calling inputVal without a parameter gets the inputs value.
+Calling "inputVal" without a parameter gets the inputs value.
 ```javascript
 var data = $input.inputVal();
 ```

-Calling inputVal with a parameter sets the inputs value.
+Calling "inputVal" with a parameter sets the inputs value.
 ```javascript
 $input.inputVal('foo');
 ````

-inputVal sets and gets inputs with string, with the exception of checkboxes, multiple select's and multiple file inputs.
-These elements are set with arrays
+"inputVal" sets and gets inputs with string, with the exception of checkboxes, multiple select's and multiple file inputs.
+These elements are set with arrays (since they can hold multiple values)
 ```javascript
 // checks checkboxes with values 'a' and 'c', all other checkboxes are unchecked.
 $checkboxGroup.inputVal(['a', 'c']);
 ```

-if inputVal is called on an element that is not an input, the selected element's children will be searched for all input elements with name attributes.
+If "inputVal" is called on an element that is not an input, the selected element's children will be searched for all input elements with name attributes.

 ```html